-The trees of this continent were unlike the broadleaf trees of Alannador that had thick hard bark and grew wide and tall.
-The white and black bark on these trees grew smooth and shiny.
-Small green leaves, rounded yet jagged, fanned out above the serpents catching the rain.
+The trees were different.
+Unlike the broadleaf trees of Alannador that had thick hard bark and grew wide and tall, the white and black bark grew smooth and shiny.
+The small green leaves rounded yet jagged fanned out above the serpents catching the rain.
 Rays from the midday sun peaked out behind the wall of water letting the visitors take in the new land.

+"You're right Onixian," Fairburn replied.
 "I can't believe we didn't know of this place.
-Could it be that no other Schorl knows of it?"
-Fairburn said.
+Could it be that no other Schorl know of it?"